jinseo-James-Cha/jinseo-James-Cha/README.md

 Sharing anything I learned with friends<br>
 here is the link [share your idea with my posts](https://jinseo-copy-and-paste.tistory.com)

-## 💪 Goals of 2022
+## 💪 Goals of 2024
-Learning and focusing on Nest.js study for Back-end development<br>
+Learning and focusing on DevOps part more to find the best solution as an engineer<br>
-Also, planning to make qualified and readable Nest.js references.

-Making a productive hobby, it is Reading a book regulary !

-⚡[Building my tech blog](https://jinseo-copy-and-paste.tistory.com)⚡
+Record my personal learnings into the below blog(sometimes) ⚡[Building my tech blog](https://jinseo-copy-and-paste.tistory.com)⚡

 ## 📚  That I know and focus on